-De Valls Bluff - Biscoe is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, De Valls Bluff - Biscoe does not have a public transit system used by locals to get to and from work.

 In De Valls Bluff - Biscoe, just 11.13% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.